lane-willis/notes/cgcs-staff-information/hubspot/hubspot-pathways.md

      * Accepted by a local church to revitalize.
 * Sent out to Replant/Revitalize

+### Pastoral Ministry
+* Send this list over to the Pastor’s Center so they can pursue these people.

+### Student Ministry
+* Uncertain about where to go with this one at SEBTS.
+Probably Pastor’s Center again?

+### Women’s Ministry
+* Send this list over to the Women’s Center so they can pursue these people.

 ### Christian Higher Education
 * Go Meeting with Keelan
 * Discuss Higher Education opportunities.
 Would you be interested in that overseas?